-Although Korea isn’t world-famous for its tea, it is still a very important part of Korean culture.
+Although Korea isn’t world-famous for its tea, it is still an essential part of Korean culture.
 Serving hot tea to guests is a long-standing tradition in the country.
 Tea is not a simple drink but an experience.

-Up until the 14th century, it was an important part of Korean culture and there was a specific tea ritual where tea was served in a ceremony.
-Between the 14th to early 16th century, tea became unpopular and uncommon.
+Up until the 14th century, it was an essential part of Korean culture, and there was a specific tea ritual where tea was served in a ceremony.
+Between the 14th to early 16th centuries, tea became unpopular and uncommon.
 It became a beverage of choice again in the late 16thcentury.
 Every time it was rejected, it found a home in the Buddhist temples, where the traditions were preserved.

 Korean Tea or ‘Cha’

 There are many different Korean teas – leaf tea, flower tea, grain and seed tea, root tea, and fruit tea.
-Each has a unique flavour and taste and have several health benefits which can warm or cool the body.
-If we go by common names, there is Jujube tea (Deachu-cha), Cinnamon tea (Gyepi-cha), Ginseng tea (Insam-cha), Green tea (Nok-cha), and many others.
-Not only these are rich in flavour and taste, but they also have somegreat medicinal properties and health benefits.
+Each has a unique flavor and taste and has several health benefits that warm or cool the body.
+If we go by common names, there are Jujube tea (Deachu-cha), Cinnamon tea (Gyepi-cha), Ginseng tea (Insam-cha), and Green tea (Nok-cha), and many others.
+These are rich in flavor and taste, but they also have great medicinal properties and health benefits.

 Out of all these varieties, there are some local preferences.

-Omija-cha – This traditional tea is made from dried magnolia berries and it has a rich flavour profile.
-‘Omija’ means ‘five flavours’ and this tea is a perfect representation of that as you can taste the saltiness, sweetness, bitterness, pungency, and sourness.
+Omija-cha – This traditional tea is made from dried magnolia berries, and it has a rich flavor profile.
+‘Omija’ means ‘five flavors,’ and this tea perfectly represents that as you can taste the saltiness, sweetness, bitterness, pungency, and sourness.

 Yulmu-cha – It is made from powdered Job’s tears and nuts.
 It has a creamy, mild, and milky texture.
-This is a perfect tea for the winter mornings when you don’t have time for eating breakfast.
+This is a perfect tea for the winter mornings when you don’t have time to eat breakfast.

 Yuja-cha – It is also known as yuzu tea made from Yuja marmalade.
-With its sweet and sour flavour, it is a perfect remedy for cold.
+Its sweet and sour flavor is a perfect remedy for cold.
 It is packed with vitamin C and can be served hot or cold.

 Bori-cha – This tea is made from roasted barley and is more commonly known as Barley tea.
-Its slight bitterness goes well with its deep roasted flavour.
+Its slight bitterness goes well with its deep-roasted flavor.
 You can have it hot or cold as it tastes good either way.
 In many Korean households and restaurants, it acts as a substitute for water.

 Korean Traditional Tea Ceremony or ‘Darye’

-Drinking tea is not a simple act but it is an experience involving all your five senses.
-The traditional tea ceremony is referred to as ‘Darye’, which literally translates to ‘etiquette for tea’.
+Drinking tea is not a simple act, but it is an experience involving all your five senses.
 It is a thousand-year tradition to bring peace to your mind and help you with meditating.
-The tea is served in traditional pottery made in kilns using porcelain, like Goryeo Celadon porcelain, which was quite famous in the Goryeo Dynasty in Korea (918-1392).
+The traditional tea ceremony is called ‘Darye,’ which literally translates to ‘etiquette for tea.’
+The tea is served in traditional pottery made in kilns using porcelain, like Goryeo Celadon porcelain, which was famous in Korea’s Goryeo Dynasty (918-1392).

 There are three different types of Korean tea ceremonies – Royal Darye, Seonbi Darye, and Friends Darye.
-The Royal Darye is for kings as the name suggests and it lasts for about 8 hours.
+As the name suggests, the Royal Darye is for kings, and it lasts for about 8 hours.
 The Seonbi Darye is for Korean Confucian scholars.
 The last type of tea ceremony, Friends Darye, is most common and resembles the casual afternoon tea of the West.